 Assembly was the primary curriculum, and it demanded extreme diligence.
 A new bicycle in a box is not a finished product; it is a collection of parts with latent issues.
 Frames could be misaligned.
 Bottom brackets were often ungreased.
 Every bolt needed anti-seize to survive Toronto’s salted winters.
 The work required total presence.
 Is the brake housing compressed?
 Are the inline adjusters dialed in?
 Does the lever feel clean, not muddy, when squeezed?

 The head of assemblies would inspect my work and point to a patch of dust on the frame.
 “Why is there dust on that bike?”
 Attention to detail was not aspirational; it was the baseline.
+This was my introduction to a core principle I would later seek in code: a clean foundation is non-negotiable.
+A misaligned derailleur hanger or a poorly torqued stem bolt would inevitably lead to a callback, just as a sloppy database schema or a misconfigured service mesh would cause a production incident.
+The feedback loop was just faster and more personal.

 At Urbane, I built my own Urbanite touring bike from the frame up, including the wheels.
 It was a practical application of theory and taught me a hard lesson: even with premium components, a frame that is slightly too small will never be right.
 The bike later suffered two fork failures, blunt lessons in stress and material limits.
+This was my first encounter with a truth that haunts all system design: you cannot optimize your way out of a fundamental architectural flaw.

 My custom-built Urbanite touring bike.
 A frame-up project that taught me as much about my preferences as it did about bike assembly.
+The first fork failure, a harsh but memorable lesson in material limits and real-world forces.

 To expand my skills into mountain and performance road systems, I moved to Cycle Solutions.
 It was a smaller shop, which meant higher expectations.
 I took on customer intake, assessments, and scheduling.
 On some weekends, I was the only mechanic on duty.

 That responsibility was both daunting and energizing.
 If a complex or unusual repair came through the door, it was mine to solve.
 Confidence grew with every wheel built and every persistent problem resolved.
 At Cycle Solutions, I truly felt seasoned, dealing with the kinds of failures no manual prepares you for.
+This was the transition from technician to engineer—from executing known procedures to diagnosing unknown failures and designing novel solutions.
+The “cheap repair” versus “proper repair” conversation with a customer was a lesson in systems thinking and trade-offs, not unlike choosing between a quick script fix or a refactored microservice.

 Cycle Solutions on Parliament Street.
 This is where I stepped into a leadership role and handled the hardest repairs.